 - address of the property and the tenants name

-- within one year of the creation of the statutory assured tenancy, either the landlord or the tenant may propose new term's and also, if he wishes, an increase/decrease to the rent to reflect the new terms.
-A landlord should do so by serving an AT1 (L) and a tenant an AT1 (T)
+- within one year of the creation of the statutory assured tenancy, either the landlord or the tenant may propose new terms and also, if he wishes, an increase/decrease to the rent to reflect the new terms.
+A landlord should do so by serving an Assured Tenancies Notice AT1 (L) and a tenant an Assured Tenancies Notice AT1 (T)

-- the landlord may propose a rent increase to take effect at any time during a statutory assured tenancy though not more often than once a year by serving a AT2 notice
+- the landlord may propose a rent increase to take effect at any time during a statutory assured tenancy though not more often than once a year by serving a Assured Tenancies Notice AT2

 As a landlord it is acceptable to ask for a deposit from the tenant to cover any loss or damage to the property, unpaid bills or rent arrears.
-The amount that a landlord will normally ask for is the equivalent to one months' rent and it is a statutory requirement that the deposit does not exceed 2 months' rent in accordance with the Rent (Scotland) Act 1984.
-Every deposit taken should be lodged with an independent third party approved by the Scottish Government.
+The amount that a landlord will normally ask for is the equivalent to one month's rent and it is a statutory requirement that the deposit does not exceed two month's rent in accordance with the Rent (Scotland) Act 1984.
+Every deposit taken must be lodged with an independent third party approved by the Scottish Government.

 The main objective of the Tenancy Deposit Scheme is to: